dionisiydk/PharoWiki/contents/projects.md

 # Pharo projects on Github
 - [MOOSE](http://www.moosetechnology.org/) is a platform for software and data analysis.
 - [Tealight](https://github.com/astares/Tealight) is a project defining a few extensions to the Teapot framework to make the (tea) time you spend with the Pharo Teapot system even easier.
 - [Iceberg](https://github.com/pharo-vcs/iceberg) is a set of tools that allow one to handle git repositories directly from a Pharo image.
-Right now we support only git, but Iceberg is designed to allow other code versioning systems in the future.
-The final aim of Iceberg is to become the default repository manager for Pharo-core, allowing for smoother and faster integration of contributions, as well as better branch and version management.
 - [SmaCC](https://github.com/ThierryGoubier/SmaCC) is Smalltalk Compiler Compiler, a parser generator.
+- [TelePharo](https://github.com/dionisiydk/TelePharo) is a complete toolset for remote development of Pharo images.

 # Pharo 6 projects in Package Catalog
 These projects are downloadable from inside Pharo 6 using the ``` World Menu -> Tools -> Catalog Browser ```